FVUS/wildkatze/_learning/(21) Flow Set Up using GUI.md

 Some models that need options outside of their **Phases** provide **Options** in **default-phase**.
 A typical example is **Multiphase Models** that have options specific to **Phases** but also **Options** that are not any **Phase** specific.

+Click on **aire** under **Model-Conditions** and user can see **Options-Tree** populate on the right side Panel.

+On **Options-Tree** :

+   - Right click on an item to select Setting with multiple Options.
+For example changing from First Order Scheme to Second Order Scheme is done this value.
+   - Double click on a **value** to change the value of some Setting.
+For example user can change Under-relaxation like this.

 ![install 01](https://live.staticflickr.com/65535/51918835731_4149975fbb_b.jpg)

 # tweenty